GaijinEntertainment/DagorEngine/prog/dagorInclude/ADT/linearGrid.md

 is not put in the grid at all: it goes into `oversizeObjects` as a `LinearGridPosObject` (object + cached `wbsph`) and is brute-forced at the start of every query.
-This keeps `maxMainExtension` from being inflated by a handful of huge props, which would otherwise widen every query on the map. `maxOversizeRad` bounds the 2D pre-filter used on that list.
+This keeps `maxMainExtension` from being inflated by a handful of huge props, which would otherwise widen every query on the map.
+The centres and radii are mirrored into three float arrays (`oversizeX`/`oversizeZ`/`oversizeRad`, index aligned to `oversizeObjects` and refilled whole on insert and erase) plus `oversizeBounds2d`, the union of the expanded footprints: a query tests that union first and walks the arrays four at a time only if it overlaps.

 ## Leaf trees